-It is possible to automate the procedure of detecting pedestrian routes within an area of landscape using automatic procedures to detect pedestrian areas within a map [109].
+It is possible to automate the procedure of detecting pedestrian routes within an area of landscape using automatic procedures to detect pedestrian areas within a map [108].
 Once the areas available for walking upon are determined, such pedestrian areas can be turned into an input to the pedestrian model in the form of navigation reference grids or as waypoints for path finding algorithms.

-Offloading model computation to a massively-parallel processor, such as the GPU, can lead to lower simulation run times and also makes visualisation of the simulation easier as the resultant data is already resident on the graphics hardware [104].
-Karmakharm et al developed a GPU based agent model for pedestrian simulation based on a combination of Reynolds and Helbing, which offered the ability to simulate and visualise tens of thousands of pedestrian agents in an urban environment faster than real-time using pre-calculated vector fields for defining navigable areas [110].
+Offloading model computation to a massively-parallel processor, such as the GPU, can lead to lower simulation run times and also makes visualisation of the simulation easier as the resultant data is already resident on the graphics hardware [109].
+Karmakharm et al developed a GPU based agent model for pedestrian simulation based on a combination of Reynolds and Helbing’s algorithms, which offered the ability to simulate and visualise tens of thousands of pedestrian agents in an urban environment faster than real-time using pre-calculated vector fields for defining navigable areas [110].

 Another important element of landscapes, especially urban environments, is automotive traffic.
 Regarding how humans interact with traffic, Ishaque et al [111] review several studies which highlight the spatial non-compliance of pedestrians with existing pedestrian crossings.
 They suggest a pedestrian will cross a street based on a combination of perceived risk and the pedestrian’s value of time and appreciation of their own capabilities.
 Agent based pedestrian simulations should take account of such behaviour.